Kohkitos/live-chat-etl-project/README.md

 The project follows an ETL pipeline that consists of the following steps:

-1. **Extraction (E)**: We use various technologies like `chat_downloader` and `selenium` to scrape live chats from YouTube and Twitch, as well as scraping the top streamers from each platform from playboard and twitchstats.
+1. **Extraction (E)**: I use various technologies like `chat_downloader` and `selenium` to scrape live chats from YouTube and Twitch, as well as scraping the top streamers from each platform from playboard and twitchstats.

 2. **Transformation (T)**: The scraped chat data is then processed and analyzed for sentiment and hate speech using the `pysentimiento` library.
 Sentiment analysis helps understand the emotional tone of the chat, while hate speech detection helps identify harmful or abusive language.